 Personal training can end up being a big expense.
 If you need some guidance and motivation, there are a number of apps, both free and with minimal charge, that can get you the same results without the price.
 For example, Kayla Itsines’ BBG app is not only popular but is known for getting everyday women into amazing shape.

 Signing up for a competition like a 5K is an excellent method of goal-setting and will give specificity to your health goals.
 When you sign up for a race or an athletic challenge, you’ve already committed financially, so you’re more likely to work toward it over the months ahead.
+Plus, it’s about accomplishing something you want to do and not just about shrinking yourself.

 Instead of pushing yourself, indulge in self-care